Hey, Remember When City Tavern and Club Dada Owner Josh Florence Was On Road Rules?

 I only bring this up now because some saint did us all a favor and uploaded the whole season to YouTube recently.
 Better yet: You can watch the whole thing below — the first episode of which is soundtracked by North Texas’ own Radish (shout out to Ben Kweller) — in all of its glory.

 Gotta say: Florence comes off pretty well here!
 Dude’s just so chill — even in the face of losing a chunk of his thumb to “the beast,” no less.
 And, dear lord, that hair!
 It’s glorious!

 He comes off way better in that show, at least, than he did three years later, in 2002’s Real World/Road Rules Challenge: Battle of the Seasons during which he paired up with his old Road Rules pal Holly Shand to last eight episodes into the season’s run.
-I mean, he kinda looks like Guy Fieri with the spiked, bleached hair and dark goatee he rocked that season — which, yes, another hero posted in full to YouTube recently.
+I mean, he kinda looks like Guy Fieri with the spiked, bleached hair and dark goatee he rocked that season.
 Still: Eight episodes is solid!